 Sendbird provides powerful tools for moderation.
 You can use the Sendbird Dashboard to moderate messages and users.
 You may also register or unregister channel members as Operators so that they can freeze channels, block, or mute users.

-To review all the features that Sendbird offers, check out our JavaScript docs and this tutorial for moderation best practices.
+To review all the features that Sendbird offers, check out the JavaScript docs and a tutorial about moderation best practices.